redhat-developer/podman-desktop-redhat-pack-ext/README.md

 ## Included Extensions

-By installing Red Hat Extension Pack for Podman Desktop, the following extensions will be installed:
+By installing the Red Hat Extension Pack for Podman Desktop, you'll get access to the following extensions:

 ### ✨ Podman AI Lab